 After listening, the cynic in me immediately thought, “Well, Mission America fights for human rights, too.
 And would she defend the rights of faithful Christians or Christian business owners?”

 But then, the mom in me paused and remembered how young she sounded, recalling my own foolish teen ideas.
 I took a minute to pray for her, and I urge those of you reading this to do the same.
 Please pray for all the tragically deceived young people out there.

 Because they really think they are bravely doing what’s right, since that’s what they are being told.
 Those who have homosexual attractions and gender confusion are reassured by the culture’s voices of influence that they are “being true to themselves” to pursue this path.
 Their allies defend these harmful behaviors as well.

 They feel noble, empowered and righteous.
-The upcoming April 21 “Day of Silence” in schools will milk the “LGBT” victimhood narrative for all it’s worth, even though this movement is hardly silent but screams its demands as a reckless, ruthless bully throughout American culture.
+The annual April “Day of Silence” in schools will milk the “LGBT” victimhood narrative for all it’s worth, even though this movement is hardly silent but screams its demands as a reckless, ruthless bully throughout American culture.

 But the sinfulness doesn’t disappear with power and popularity.
-The reality of separation from God does not change, and no Supreme Court can stand in that gap.
+The reality of separation from God does not change, and no Supreme Court or fawning media can stand in that gap.

 The good news is that Jesus can.
 He bled on the cross on Good Friday and rose on the third day to save those who repent and seek Him, the most serious sexual sinners as well as people conflicted over gender.
 All it takes is a heart of repentance after a full recognition of God’s authority and truth.